 4 credits, Fall/Winter/Spring/Summer Explores the role of nutrients in the development and maintenance of a healthy body.
 Examines the relationship between diet and health.
-Students apply knowledge of nutritional adequacy through computer-aided diet analysis.
+Students apply knowledge of nutritional adequacy through computer-aided analysis.
 Discusses current nutrition recommendations and controversies.
 Meets requirement for most nursing programs.
-Recommended: Strong background in anatomy and physiology, biology and chemistry.
+Strong background in anatomy and physiology, biology or chemistry is recommended.
+Recommended: Strong background in anatomy and physiology, or chemistry